woernerm/fluent_anvil_copy/README.md

 close-button = Schließen
 ```

-For simple translations, the syntax stays simple.
-If a translation happens to be more complicated for a language, you only need to add the logic in the translation file for that particular language.
+For simple translations, the syntax stays simple: Define a message id like `close-button` and provide the translation after the equal sign.
+If a
+translation happens to be more complicated for a language, you only need to add the logic in the translation file for that particular language.
 You can find out more at [Project Fluent](https://projectfluent.org/).
 The translation happens entirely on the client side.
 Therefore, it works on [Anvil's free plan](https://anvil.works/pricing) as well since there is no need to install a special package.

 Please note that this is a personal project with the hope that it may be of use to others as well.
 I am neither affiliated with [Project Fluent](https://projectfluent.org/) nor [Anvil](https://anvil.works/).